-ER: So, the next day and then onward, what was your living arrangements?
+ER: So, the first week, like the next day and then onward, what was your living arrangements?
 I know that you said you were going through the house and getting some of the contents out.
 What other things were you doing, and then where were you living?